NOTE: This oil is NOT the same as previous versions we used to carry. It is not as deep or as sweet. It has a stronger terpene odor. Limited stock!

 |Type:||Family:||Note:||Flashpoint:||Botanical Name:||Plant Part:||Extraction Method:||Origin:||Documents:|

-Note: Essential oils are all natural, but that doesn't mean they are non-toxic.
-There are plenty of toxins that exist in nature.
-Don't eat or drink the oils.
+Note: Although these are phthalate-free and 100% natural, they are NOT non-toxic.
+Don't eat them.
+Don't drink them.
 Patch test on skin.
 Dilute before wearing.